RiotMachine/ArtistsForArtists/README.md

 https://youtu.be/7maRUPDGiE4

 ### Summary:
-This first iteration of AfA is designed to implement core functionalities that an artist might want when displaying their work.
+This first iteration of AfA implements core functionalities that an artist might want when displaying their work.
 It answers the question, What core functionalities do I need the site to have before I display my Artist page to friends and family?

 There are two kinds of account, Artist and Viewer.